Stanislav Lakoba: Secretary of the Security Council

-The deal between Bagapsh and Khajimba meant that Lakoba would no longer become Vice President.
+The deal between Bagapsh and Khajimba meant that Lakoba would no longer become vice president.
 Instead, after the new election on 12 January 2005, Lakoba was appointed Secretary of the Security Council on 17 February.

-When Khajimba resigned as Vice President on 28 May 2009 he declared that within the government he had received most support by Lakoba.
+When Khajimba resigned as vice president on 28 May 2009 he declared that within the government he had received most support by Lakoba.
 On 18 August Lakoba himself handed his resignation over the Abkhazian citizenship crisis, which was ratified on 25 August by President Bagapsh.
 On 17 September Lakoba's deputy in the Security Council Aleksandr Voinskiy was appointed to temporarily succeed him.

 In an interview with Caucasian Knot on 3 September Lakoba stated that he would not participate in the December 2009 presidential election and he called absurd the notion that he would join the opposition.
 Nevertheless, in an interview with the newspaper Nuzhnaya on 17 November, Lakoba stated that as a private citizen he supported Khajimba's candidacy and he praised his work in the Security Council.

 After the death of Sergei Bagapsh in 2011, Stanislav Lakoba was once again appointed Security Council Secretary on 7 December by his successor Alexander Ankvab, previously Vice President.

 However, on 28 October 2013, President Ankvab dismissed Stanislav Lakoba, over the same issue that had also prompted his resignation in 2009, the issuing of passports to Georgian residents of Abkhazia.

+Personal life and death

+Lakoba died on 20 September 2025, at the age of 72, after suffering a heart attack while driving that led to his car crashing into a pole.

+He was a distant relative of Nestor Lakoba.